bvinc/go-sqlite-lite/README.md

 * **What are the differences betwen this driver and the mxk/go-sqlite driver?**

 This driver was forked from `mxk/go-sqlite-driver`.
 It hadn't been maintained in years and used an ancient version of SQLite.
 A large number of features were removed, reworked, and renamed.
 A lot of smartness and state was removed.
 It is now much easier to upgrade to newer versions of SQLite since the `codec` feature was removed.
 The behavior of methods now lines up closely with the behavior of SQLite's C API.

+* **What are the differences betwen this driver and the crawshaw/sqlite driver?**

+The crawshaw driver is pretty well thought out and solves a lot of the same problems as this driver.
+There are a few places where our philosophies differ.
+The crawshaw driver defaults to (when flags of 0 are given) to SQLite shared cache mode and WAL mode.
+The SQLite unlock_notify API is used to prevent locking errors with shared cache mode.
+The default WAL synchronous mode is changed.
+Prepared statements are transparently cached.
+Connection pools are provided.
+I would be opposed to making most of these changes to this driver.
+I would like this driver to provide a default, light, and unsurprising SQLite experience.

+The crawshaw driver also supports the SQLite session extension, which this driver currently does not.

+* **Are finalizers provided to automatically close connections and statements?***

+No finalizers are used in this driver.
+You are responsible for closing connections and statements.
+While I mostly agree with finalizers for cleaning up most accidental resource leaks, in this case, finalizers may fix errors such as locking errors while debugging only to find that the code works unreliably in production.
+Removing finalizers makes the behavior consistent.

 * **Is it thread safe?**